 3. Organize your data

-Now that you have adequate data, the next thing to do is to find a way to organise it.
-Think of it as you would when you organise your closet - the better you organise, the better chance you have finding things in the future.
-From a data perspective this means thinking of ways to group or section data so that it can be sorted, analysed, etc. This will not only make you effective but save you time in the long run.
+Now that you have adequate data, the next thing to do is to find a way to organize it.
+Think of it as you would when you organize your closet – the better you organize, the better chance you have finding things in the future.
+From a data perspective this means thinking of ways to group or section data so that it can be sorted, analyzed, etc. This will not only make you effective but save you time in the long run.

 4. Look for common themes, patterns and/or relationships

-Once you’re comfortable with the data and have done your organisational magic, it’s time to roll up your sleeves and start making some sense of it.
+Once you’re comfortable with the data and have done your organizational magic, it’s time to roll up your sleeves and start making some sense of it.
 Look for common themes, patterns and/or relationships that emerge from your data.
-Statisticians call this ‘thematic analysis’, and an example is a statistical tool called regression analysis.
+Statisticians call this "thematic analysis," and an example is a statistical tool called regression analysis.

 For example, let’s say you’re asking your employees how much more information they want on the company’s pension plan.
 You could plot this against their age.
 You may find patterns that younger employees want to know less than older employees, which would be helpful as you develop your communications plan.

 One word of caution: Look out for something called "confounding factors," which is when it looks like there is a correlation but there actually isn’t.
 Using the pension example, maybe the younger employees want to know less because they recently attended a seminar on this topic, and not because they’re not interested.

 5. Present your data in a meaningful way